Genocide denial: Effects

-However, political contingencies could in certain cases necessitate some degree of denial (or at least holding back the entire truth) to promote a recovery and re-building a society.
-This approach is especially conspicuous in post-conflict societies where the prevailing power constellation might require a political trade-off in regard to past committed wrongs.
-This aspect was true in post-Apartheid South Africa where the perpetrating group was still in possession of power (judicial, police, army), risking political instability if they were put on trial and risked punishment.
+On the other hand, there are cases where "forgetting" atrocities is the most politically expedient or stable option.
+This is found in some states which have recently come out of minority rule, where the perpetrator group still controls most strategic resources and institutions, such as South Africa.
 This was, among others, one of the main reasons for granting amnesty in exchange for confessing to committed errors during the transitional period in South Africa.
-However, the society at large and the victims in particular will perceive this kind of trade-offs as "morally suspect," and sooner or later will question its sustainability.
+However, the society at large and the victims in particular will perceive this kind of trade-offs as "morally suspect," and may question its sustainability.
 Thus, a common refrain in regard to the Final Report (1998) by South Africa's Truth and Reconciliation Commission was "We've heard the truth.
 There is even talk about reconciliation.
 But where's the justice?"